 In the job hunt process, there’s no doubting practice makes perfect.
-So, no matter how many job interviews you’ve attended, it’s always worth considering how you can improve and what you can do better in the future.
+So, no matter how many job interviews you’ve attended (both virtually and in-person), it’s always worth considering how you can improve and what you can do better in the future.
 Make sure your skills are to scratch with the following interview tips:

-• Know where you are going, how to get there and how long it will take for you to reach the location.
+If the interview is in person, know where you are going, how to get there and how long it will take for you to reach the location.
 Plan to arrive 10 minutes early, as arriving late for an interview is not the best first impression.
+If your interview is via vide, ensure you have all the information you need to be able to log in a few minutes early.
 If you are unexpectedly running late, call your consultant as soon as you realise, who can then inform the company and manage expectations.

 During the interview

 - Speak confidently.
 Being softly spoken can give the impression of lack of self-assurance.